-Our article on how to clean a refrigerator that smells will inform you about the most effective remedies to eliminate dirt & food spills from refrigerators and freezers.
+Our article on how to clean a refrigerator will inform you about the most effective remedies to eliminate dirt & food spills from refrigerators and freezers.

 The refrigerator is the place where we store food and, among the appliances in the kitchen, it is the one we open most often, which is why it must always be kept clean to preserve the freshness and safety of food.
 Cleaning the refrigerator is a household chore that should be performed at least once a month to always keep it fresh and fragrant.

 The same is true for the freezer which requires careful periodic cleaning in order to preserve our food at its best.
 Cleaning and sanitizing it becomes indispensable for our health and to guarantee the long life of our appliances.